sleepDuck23/DAGraphEM/README.md

 2) gradientEM: gradients and important fucntions for the models to compute the solution of the loss fucntions
 3) solvers: ADAM and L-BFGS solvers in NumPy
 4) simulators: contains functions to generate DAG adjacency matrices, time series and initialization
-5) tools: Fucntions for the correct work of all models 5.1) EM: contains functions for building EM algorithm updates 5.2) loss: contains functions for evaluating the likelihood and prior loss 5.3) matrix: contains functions for block sparsity models and for score computations 5.4) prox: contains functions for evaluating useful proximity operators 5.5) dag: DAG characterization and sparsity contraints for the loss functions 5.6) dagma: DAGMA implementation
+5) tools: Fucntions for the correct work of all models \n 5.1) EM: contains functions for building EM algorithm updates \n 5.2) loss: contains functions for evaluating the likelihood and prior loss \n 5.3) matrix: contains functions for block sparsity models and for score computations \n 5.4) prox: contains functions for evaluating useful proximity operators \n 5.5) dag: DAG characterization and sparsity contraints for the loss functions \n 5.6) dagma: DAGMA implementation \n
-    5.7) l_bfgs: L-BFGS implementation
+    5.7) l_bfgs: L-BFGS implementation \n
 ------------------------------------------------------------------------------------
 SPECIFICATIONS for using the implemented models:
 * main.py : GraphEM model with DAG generation